-Proposed Farm Bill amendment negates local food laws in Maine
+Proposed Farm Bill amendment could negate local food laws in Maine

 “Our state cares deeply about the relationships and trust that still exist between local farmers and their customers, and about how passionately communities want to hold on to the personal connections that have fed generations of Mainers,” Pingree said in an emailed statement this week.
 “Preserving a way of life that many Mainers value is why I support the food sovereignty law passed by the Maine Legislature.”

-Approved by the legislature last summer and signed soon after by Gov. Paul LePage, Maine’s food sovereignty law allows towns to adopt an ordinance granting it the authority to regulate the direct, producer-to-consumer exchanges, food processing and distribution free from state regulatory control.
+Approved b y the legisl atur e last summer and signed soon after by Gov. Paul LePage, Maine’s food sovereignty law allows towns to adopt an ordinance granting it the authority to regulate the direct, producer-to-consumer exchanges, food processing and distribution free from state regulatory control.

 This means in Maine municipalities that have adopted a food sovereignty ordinance can establish their own food safety rules covering the sale of specified locally grown and produced food that supercede state regulations.